|

 any operating system.

-Ultimately, you can figure out
+can figure out

 how much memory you really